Katelyn Runck Flaunts Killer Curves And Cleavage In Tiny Workout Ensemble

 Katelyn also appeared to be wearing a full face of makeup in the images, a move that emphasized her chiseled features.
 The application seemingly included foundation, a nude lipstick, bronzer, highlighter, and a bit of blush.

-Still, it was her killer curves that stole the show, as she flaunted them in an athetlic-but-revealing ensemble.
+Still, it was her killer curves that stole the show, as she flaunted them in an athletic-but-revealing ensemble.

-The model rocked a burgundy-colored top which featured two thick straps that went over her shoulders and down her back.
+The model rocked a burgundy-colored top with two thick straps that went over her shoulders and down her back.
 The garment did not leave much to the imagination as it tightly hugged her busty assets.
-It also featured a plunging neckline that exposed a great deal of cleavage.
+It featured a plunging neckline that exposed a great deal of cleavage.
 Also on display were Katelyn’s rock-hard abs, as the top was cropped, reaching just below her chest.

-She teamed the tiny top with a pair of gray booty shorts that also provided just minimal coverage, showing off her curvaceous hips, pert derriere, and toned legs.
+She teamed the tiny top with a pair of gray booty shorts that provided minimal coverage, showing off her curvaceous hips, pert derriere, and toned legs.

 She finished the look off with a pair of oversized black sunglasses, adding an air of mystery to the outfit.